wp-plugins/social-master/readme.txt

 2. Activate in the "Plugins" admin panel.
 3. Visit the "Widget Page | Social Master" to configure social buttons providers and your template widget position.

 == Frequently Asked Questions ==

 = Issues with buttons display =
 Please update to latest version.
 Up-to-date API's are available

 = WHERE ARE ALL THE BUTTONS? =
-FREE Version Contains Facebook Like, Twitter Follow, Tweet and Google Plus ADVANCED Version constains all Buttons and Social Networks.
+LITE Version Contains Facebook Like, Twitter Follow, Tweet and Google Plus ADVANCED Version constains all Buttons and Social Networks.
 Facebook Like, Twitter Follow and Re-Tweet, Google + plus, LinkedIn Share, Pinterest "pin it" Share, View on Instagram, Youtube Subscribe, StumbleUpon Share, MySpace Share, Digg Share, Reddit Share.
 * [Advaced Version Link](http://wordpress.techgasp.com/download/social-sharing/social-master-for-wordpress/)